Adityak8340/SmashCast/README.md

 Upon launching the app, users are presented with options to get predictions: custom prediction or real-time prediction based on their current location.

-- For custom prediction, users can adjust the sliders for temperature, humidity, and wind speed, and select the weather description.
 - For real-time prediction, users can click the "Get Current Location" button to retrieve their location and obtain predictions based on the current weather conditions.
 - After making a prediction, the app displays the weather information and the prediction result.